Modular adaptations to the RHU at Konstfack University

 “My interest in form and design has always been central to me, with a constant curiosity about how we can explore it in relation to us humans and how we can experience a room or a piece of furniture differently, depending on how it is designed.”

-The genesis of Olivia’s project began with the aim to influence and facilitate positive change for people by giving function a form.
-Partnering, then, with a humanitarian organisation was a natural fit.
-She’d crossed paths with humanitarians before, in 2022, when she participated in a project for Doctors Without Borders (MSF) on the design of a pop-up shop in Stockholm to generate fundraising.
+The genesis of Olivia’s project began with the idea of influencing and facilitating positive change for people by giving the function a form.
+Partnering with a humanitarian organisation was a natural fit.
+She’d crossed paths with humanitarians before, in 2022, when she participated in a project for Doctors Without Borders (MSF) to design a pop-up shop in Stockholm to generate fundraising.

-Her experience with MSF sparked her interest to coalesce the unique perspectives of interior design with the humanitarian shelter.
+Her experience with MSF sparked her interest in coalescing the unique perspectives of interior design with the humanitarian shelter.
 She contacted Better Shelter to explore ways of expanding on one of the main characteristics of the Relief Housing Unit (RHU) – modularity.

 ©Thilda Lennartsson